SamirIngley/Desktop-Profiles/README.md

 - instead of appending to profile, look for blank line!

-## :boom: Problems??
-Errors??
+## :boom: Errors

-If you run into ANY problems with opening apps, you've downloaded new apps, or added incorrect paths while setting up, or you move your folder:
+If you run into ANY problems with opening apps, you've downloaded new apps, added incorrect paths while setting up, or you move your folder:

--> First try to find the app in the "appDir.txt" file and ignore the number in front of it.
-This is file is a collection of all the apps at all the paths you passed in.
-If it's not there, then you likely haven't passed the right path in and need to redo that setup (see next step).
-Your profiles will not reset :)
+- First try to find the app in the "appDir.txt" file (ignore the number in front of it).
+This file is a collection of all the apps at all the paths you passed in.
+If it's not there, then you likely haven't passed the path to that app during setup and need to redo this step - see next step for instructions on how to do this.
+Your profiles will still exist afterwards.
--> Delete the "appDir.txt" file, delete the ".env" file, and if you did `go build` - also delete the binary file "desk" but **NOT** "desk.go"
+- To Redo Setup: Delete the "appDir.txt" file, delete the ".env" file, and if you did `go build` - also delete the binary file "desk" but **NOT** "desk.go".
--> If you delete "desk.go" you will have to re download this repo or just that file -> Re run the program `go run desk.go` or `go build` & `desk` from there you'll be prompted to set up again :) follow the pictures carefully
+- If you do delete "desk.go" you will have to re download this repo or just that file.
+- Re run the program with the install commands:`go run desk.go` or `go build` & `desk`

+From there you'll be prompted to set up your application paths again :) follow the pictures carefully.

 If you're having issues with the binary file:
--> Try typing `go run desk.go` everywhere instead of `desk`
+- Try typing `go run desk.go` everywhere instead of `desk`

 This was built on a Mac and for a Mac.